 Within KS3 lessons we have class sets of guitars and keyboards and can also support class tuition in singing, bass guitar and drums.
 In our Music Technology classroom we have 18 iMac computers with the latest Sibelius and Logic Pro software to support multiple types of composition at KS4 and 5, in addition to running Ableton for our DJ students.
 Furthermore we have a fully equipped Recording Studio and 4 practice rooms that allow our students to develop and reach their potential while studying in the department.

 We run a varied programme of enrichments at OBA which students can attend to support their learning on a new instrument or to develop their current progression.
-These include ensembles such as Choir, Swing Band and Orchestra or opportunities for solo development such as Keyboard club.
+These include ensembles such as Choir or Rock Band or opportunities for solo development such as Keyboard Club and DJ Club.
 All enrichments build towards many of our annual showcases and themed performances throughout the year.

 At OBA we are very proud to offer our instrumental lessons free-of-charge for all Key Stages and additionally run a free instrument loan scheme to allow students to take instruments home to practise for the duration of their studies.
 Our peripatetic instructors are intrinsic to the Music team and offer tuition in all rock/pop instruments as well as orchestral instruments, singing, DJ and music production.
 The faculty staff work very closely with instrumental instructors to ensure that every student is supported in their development from Years 7-13, offering additional targeted intervention for students studying GCSE to ensure they achieve, and exceed their potential.

 “We’re awesome… come join us!”